ADnothing/model_galaxy/README.md

 alternatuve : is an alternative main, it uses the 'plotQEXPY' function of the file modeling

+automat : is a code to use best_scen_MCMC automaticly to compute with a huge amount of steps and as much data as we want

 best_scen_MCMC : is a modification of best_scen but it uses the MCMC method

 The data.csv file here is just an example of the format used same thing for data_err.csv but with the uncertainty,